puppetlabs/puppetlabs-ibm_installation_manager/README.md

 installation, and that might be undesirable.
 It won't share installation data with the rest of the system.
 You probably want to install as root.

+##### timeout

+A timeout for the installation.
+Basically, how long should we wait for Installation Manager to install, in seconds?
+It can take a while.
+Puppet's default is 300, which can easily be exceeded by Installation Manager.
+The module's default is 900.
+You may need to increase this if you run into issues where Puppet gives up (exeeded timeout) before the installation has completed.

 ## Limitations

 Tested with RHEL 6 x86_64 and IBM Installation Manager 1.8.1 and 1.6.x